FarrazNouval/ml_zoomcamp/Week-1/README.md

 3. Data preparation: cleans and prepares data so that it can be used to build ML models.
 4. Modeling: build and train several models and then choose the best.
 5. Evaluation: measuring how well the performance of the model that we have built.
-6. Deployment (deployment): deploy the final result for use by the user (user).
+6. Deployment : deploy the final result for use by the user (user).
 Sometimes evaluation and deployment are done simultaneously.

 ## 5. Model Selection Process.